kberov/gledki/README.md

-# tmpls
+# Gledki (Гледки)
 A templates and data manager for [fasttemplate](https://github.com/valyala/fasttemplate)

-Package tmpls provides a templates and data manager for [https://github.com/valyala/fasttemplate].
+Package gledki provides a templates and data manager for [https://github.com/valyala/fasttemplate].

 Because fasttemplate is minimalisitic, the need